open-education-hub/binary-security/sessions/return-oriented-programming/README.md

 ## Recap - ASLR
 ASLR is not the only feature that prevents the compiler and the linker from solving some relocations before the binary is actually running.
-Shared libraries can also be combined in different ways, so the first time you actually know the address of a shared library is while the loader is running.
+Shared libraries can also be combined in different ways.
+Thus, the time when the loader is running is actually the first time you get to know the address of a shared library.
 The ASLR feature is orthogonal to this - the loader could choose to assign the addresses to libraries in a round-robin fashion, or could use ASLR to assign them randomly.

 Of course, we might be inclined to have the loader simply fix all relocations in the code section after it loaded the libraries, but this breaks the memory